-All expected endorsement coursework is intended to assist applicants with knowledge competencies as outlined by the state in each area (see: http://program.pesb.wa.gov/ endorsement/).
+All expected endorsement coursework is intended to assist applicants with knowledge competencies as outlined by the state in each area (see: http://program.pesb.wa.gov/standards/list).

-All applicants must fill out the appropriate endorsement worksheet(s) and submit with them their application.
-Available at: www.evergreen.edu/mit/endorsementworksheets.
+All applicants must fill out the appropriate endorsement worksheet(s) and submit them with their application.